 Monitoring under the Responsible Care® programme ensures that the environmental impacts of Jungbunzlauer’s activities are reviewed internally on an annual basis.

-Targets and performance in environmental topics (emissions, energy, water, waste) are summarised by each production site yearly in a Responsible Care® report.
+Targets and the compnay's performance with respect to environmental topics (emissions, energy, water, waste) are summarised by each production site yearly in a Responsible Care® Report.

 At Jungbunzlauer we believe it is important to be aware of our responsibility towards the environment and to work together proactively for a more sustainable future.